prototypefund/reproducible-website/_events/paris2018/report.md

 placed&routed succesful.
 Any error there should probably be seen similar to a compiler error generating wrong code.

-Need to evaluate if it is feasable to create hashes for bitstreams.
+Need to evaluate if it is feasible to create hashes for bitstreams.

 - r-b become reproducible calculations. because some hardware does not guarantee reproducible calculations.